-The consumer-oriented category follows as second in agricultural trade with \$313 million in exports in 2019.
-Intermediate and agricultural related products hold the third and fourth positions with \$144 and \$114 million exports in 2019, respectively.
+Following bulk commodities, consumer-oriented products made up the second largest category of U.S. agricultural exports to Peru in 2022, totaling a record \$358 million.
+Intermediate and agricultural related products were the third and fourth largest categories with \$245 and \$166 million in exports in 2022, respectively.

-The Government of Peru (GOP) has encouraged integration with the global economy by signing a number of free trade agreements, including the United States - Peru Trade Promotion Agreement (PTPA), which entered into force in February 2009.
-The PTPA has been instrumental in boosting bilateral trade in food and agricultural products between the United States and Peru, which is now at record highs.
-From 2009 to 2019, U.S. exports of food and agricultural products to Peru grew almost 2.1 times, from \$530 million to \$1.1 billion.
-U.S. consumer-oriented product exports account for almost 30 percent of U.S. food exports to Peru.
-The PTPA strengthens competitiveness of U.S.-origin food and agricultural products in the Peruvian market.
+The Government of Peru (GOP) has encouraged integration with the global economy by signing several free trade agreements, including the United States - Peru Trade Promotion Agreement (PTPA), which entered into force in February 2009.
+The PTPA has been instrumental in boosting bilateral trade in food and agricultural products between the United States and Peru, which is now at record high levels.
+From 2009 to 2022, U.S. exports of food and agricultural products to Peru doubled, from \$526 million to \$1.18 billion.
+U.S. consumer-oriented product exports now account for 30 percent of U.S. food exports to Peru.
+The PTPA strengthens competitiveness of U.S.-origin food and agricultural products in the Peruvian market since more than two-thirds of U.S. farm exports became duty-free immediately after the agreement went into force.
+Tariffs on most U.S. farm products will be phased out over a 15-year period, ending 2026.